Heat Pump Installation in Charlottesville, VA

 You Have Been Getting Your Heat Pump Repaired Regularly.

-Scheduled maintenance can be good and extend the life of your heat pump, but it becomes a problem when it happens more than three times a year.
-If this scenario occurs in your household, you may want to contact us and have one of our experts assist with installing a new heat pump.
+Scheduled maintenance can be good and extend the life of your heat pump system, but it becomes a problem when you need to repair your heat pump than three times a year.
+If this scenario occurs in your household, you may want to contact us and have one of our experts complete your heat pump installation.
 You’ll see a drastic difference instantly and enjoy the extra money you save from eliminating frequent repairs.

 Your Home isn’t Staying at a Consistent Temperature

-You can expect 9 out of 10 times that once your heat pump reaches ten years old, you will start having issues with its efficiency.
-That’s why installing a new heat pump is recommended when it’s between ten and fifteen years old.
+You can expect that once your heat pump, the indoor and outdoor units, reaches twelve years old, you will start noticing issues with its efficiency or repair frequency.
+That’s why installing a new heat pump installation is recommended when it’s between twelve and fifteen years old.
 A good rule of thumb is to evaluate if repairs are costing you half or more than the cost of installing a new heat pump.

 You Hear the Heat Pump from Miles Away

-If you keep asking yourself, ‘what’s that noise,’ you should have one of our helpful technicians inspect the problem.
+If you keep asking yourself, “What’s that noise?” you should have one of our helpful HVAC contractor technicians inspect the problem.
 Chances are, they’ll tell you that your heat pump shouldn’t be making that much noise and typically should be quiet.
-However, if the noise won’t go away or keeps coming back, we’ll install a new heat pump for you.

 3 Types of Heat Pumps You Can Have Installed

 Not all heat pumps are created equal.
 However, there are three basic types that you need to know before you have a heat pump installed.
 Each has unique characteristics that eventually give you the same result.
-So whether you need a heat pump with a certain price point or use a specific source for fueling, we’ve got you covered.
+So whether you need a heat pump with a certain price point or use a specific source of fuel, we’ve got you covered.

 The air-to-air heat pump is the simplest to install and one of the less expensive options.
-It is excellent for warmer climates because it extracts the heat from the outside and moves it into your home like a breeze.
-However, this type of heat pump tends to be less efficient for houses in cold climates.
+It is excellent for more moderate climates, like Virginia, because it extracts the heat from the outside and moves it into your home like a breeze.
+However, this type of heat pump tends to be less efficient for houses in cold climates like the Midwest.
+The vast majority of Heat Pumps that are installed in the Charlottesville area are air-to-air.
+Ongoing maintenance of these systems is critical to ensure that the heat transfer process is happening as efficiently as possible.

-A geothermal or ground source heat pump extracts heat from the ground and soil around your home’s foundation.
+Geothermal heat pumps or ground source heat pumps extract heat from the ground and soil around your home’s foundation.
 It transfers that heat to your home, making it optimal for houses in cold climates.
-This heat pump tends to be more reliable and quieter than the air-to-air pump but can reduce energy needs by up to 60 percent.
+Geothermal heat pumps tend to be more reliable and quieter than air-to-air heat pumps and can reduce energy needs by up to 60 percent.
 However, setting it up is a little more complex because the technician will have to insert long, plastic tubing underneath the home for this system to become effective and active.

 As the name states, a water source heat pump gets the heat from a body of water.
 The water source can be small, like a pond, or massive, like the ocean.
 If your home or property meets the requirement of being near water, it could be a good match for a water source heat pump.
-The water source heat pump will extract heat by pushing the water through the heat pump to your home.
+The water source heat pumps will extract heat by pushing the water through the heat pump to your home.
 This heat pump provides a more stable heat pattern than the air-to-air pump.
-It’s also much cheaper to install than the ground source heat pump.
-So if you live near a body of water, the water source heat pump may be your best bet.

 Frequently Asked Questions